 Known as the Shopping Paradise, Shanghai offers consumers a variety of products to choose from, from high-end international brands to cheap local products.

-The food in Shanghai is typically sweeter than other food in China.
+The food in Shanghai is typically sweeter than food found elsewhere in China.

-Do you have any interesting facts about Shanghai that we’ve missed?
+Do you have any interesting or fun facts about Shanghai that we’ve missed?
 Share them here in the comments section below!